-44. The ESCC Secretariat has been consolidating and annually updating inputs from CAREC member countries to come up with a list of priority energy projects.
-This list will be compiled and regularly updated, based on the national investment plans of the member countries.

-45. Work has begun on the Power Sector Financing Roadmap and will be completed during the 2016-2020 EWP.
+- 43. The ESCC Secretariat has been consolidating and annually updating inputs from CAREC member countries to come up with a list of priority energy projects.
+This list will be compiled and regularly updated, based on the national investment plans of the member countries. - 44.
+Work has begun on the Power Sector Financing Roadmap and will be completed during the 2016-2020 EWP.
 The Roadmap aims to examine potential sources of financing for power sector development in CAREC countries, covering both national and cross-border projects, and to identify potential projects that could be developed on a public-private partnership basis.
-The project will analyze the enabling environment in each country for private investment in the power sector, and identify modalities for financing priority projects.
+The project will analyze the enabling environment in each country for private investment in the power sector, establish business cases, transaction strategies and identify modalities for financing priority projects. - 45.
+In addition, CAREC will continue its work to support an enabling environment for private investment and attract financing for new infrastructure in the region.
+To this end, an investors' forum will be held in 2016, coinciding with the ESCC meeting scheduled for the year.